AbhiN30/String-Drum-Synthesizer/notebooks/Abhi/README.md

 TA Meeting Notes:
-During the TA meeting for this week, Manvi mainly gave us some feedback on our Design Document and let us know that we needed to fix up our block diagram to make it more compact, and add one more ethical concern for the Design Document.
+During the TA meeting for this week, Manvi mainly gave us some feedback on our Design Document and let us know that we needed to fix up our block diagram to make it less colorful and include voltages and arrow labels, and add one more ethical concern for the Design Document.
 From her feedback from the previous week, I redrew our visual aid with more specifically labeled components and dimensions as shown below.

 ![Alt text](Images/Physical-Design.png)